pablofcastro/AKR/README.md

 ---

-## Requirements

-Before installing, you meet the following requirements:

-### Software Dependencies
+## Software Dependencies
 - Python 3.8 or higher
 - [Lark parsing toolkit](https://github.com/lark-parser/lark)
 - PRISM Model Checker (installed manually or via `install.sh`)

+Most of them are provided with the tool.

 ---